yuhaozhang7/DynamicGaussianReconstruction/README.md

 - go to [Deformable 3D Gaussians](https://github.com/ingra14m/Deformable-3D-Gaussians) codebase and follow the installation instructions (except the python version)
 - go to [MVSplat](https://github.com/donydchen/mvsplat) codebase and follow the installation instructions

+### VERSION

+This version of the code is for running and rendering on a single scene.
+The architecture includes the version of the deformation network that takes image features as input.

 ### Train

 ```shell